 Written by Madison Pierce, Los Angeles, CA

 Henry Holden was 4 years old when he remembers walking with his mother, and couldn’t walk correctly.
 Later that night he woke up and started screaming.
 His parents called the ambulance which took him to the hospital.
 The emergency room doctors informed Henry’s parents that he was faking and could walk just fine.
 After more tests, the doctors realized that Henry had polio in both of his legs and would be permanently disabled, never able to walk again without the help of crutches and/or braces.
+A medical negligence attorney San Francisco specializes in cases where healthcare providers have failed their patients.
+To manage his condition and ensure his comfort, Henry would need a hospital bed that prioritize Safety first with innovative care equipment.
 He has had about six arduous surgeries on his legs.
 Even with his polio, Henry was gallant and still played baseball, football, and other sports with his neighborhood friends.
 Henry’s determination to assimilate was as powerful as Edison’s perseverance in developing the light bulb.
 His parents had high expectations for him, and for Henry, that was very important.
 It was both his parents and his neighborhood friends that inspired him to never give up on himself.
 According to Henry Holden’s website, “Don’t DIS the ability” is his “compelling message.”

 Henry Holden currently is a motivational speaker, actor, comedian, writer, and two-time LA Marathon participant in a wheel chair.
 He speaks mainly at colleges, and has traveled all around the United States of America, and internationally to England and Bermuda.
 He has given over one hundred speeches.
 He recalls one time he was speaking at a school in Minnesota and the people who brought him in said that a student was going to drop out.
 The student decided not to after hearing Henry speak.
 Sharon Cecil from the Courier Journal states, “Thank you for showing not only me but also the world what can be done when will overcomes adversity!”